International Business Program

-In addition to the University and Foster College of Business requirements, students enrolled in the international business major must fulfill the following requirements:
+In addition to the University and Foster College of Business requirements, students enrolled in the international business major must fulfill a minimum of 54 credit hours meeting the following requirements:

 World Language - 12 hrs.

-- For French, German, or Spanish: 12 hours at 200 level or above, with 3 semesters in the same language.
+- For French, German, or Spanish: 12 hours at 200 level or above, in the same language.

-- For Portuguese, Russian, Hindi, or Mandarin: 12 hours at the 100 level or above, with all credits in a single language.
+- For Portuguese, Russian, Hindi, or Mandarin: 12 hours at the 100 level or above, in the same language.

 International Studies - 6 hrs.

 IS 103, 104 Introduction to International Studies - 6 hrs.

 - East Asia: HIS 207, IB 204, IS 285, 318, 381

 - Latin America: HIS 125, IS 322, 323

 - Russia/CIS: HIS 208, IS 353, 355, 359